Beer question: 2016 presidential election

 During the 2016 United States presidential election, significant attention was given to the beer question and how it related to the candidates.
 While Donald Trump, the eventual Republican nominee and victor, was generally viewed favorably with regard to the beer question, other candidates were thought to be less authentic in this respect, particularly Democratic nominee Hillary Clinton.
 An NBC News/Survey Monkey poll conducted during the 2016 Republican Party presidential primaries found that voters would prefer to have a beer with Donald Trump, with 16 percent saying that they would rather have a beer with him.
 Ben Carson and Marco Rubio constituted eleven and four percent of the responses, respectively.
 In Slate, Seth Stevenson hypothesized that Trump scored the highest in that poll due to his unpredictability, writing "What other candidate calls his opponent a 'pussy' on camera and then just owns it?
 Dude seems like he'd be fun after you got a couple shots in him."
 While Stevenson goes on to write that Republican candidate Ted Cruz said that "If you want someone to grab a beer with, I might not be that guy", an op-ed in The Washington Post cited a poll stating that Republican voters narrowly prefer Cruz to Trump with respect to the beer question.

 A June 2016 poll from Rasmussen Reports found that 45 percent of respondents would rather have a beer with Donald Trump than his opponent, Hillary Clinton.
 37 percent of respondents said that they would rather have a beer with Clinton, and 18 percent said that they were undecided.
 While male respondents more strongly preferred a beer with Trump, female respondents narrowly preferred a beer with Clinton.
 Likability proved to be a problem for the Clinton campaign, and Leonard Steinhorn with The Hill argued during the campaign that coverage of Clinton as unlikable in the press hampers her chances for election.

+Canada

+In a poll carried out by Abacus Data for the 2011 Canadian federal election, New Democratic Party leader Jack Layton was named as the party leader most Canadians would like to have a beer with.
+A poll on the same topic in 2014 named Justin Trudeau as the party leader most Canadians would like to have a beer with, with 44% of respondents saying they would like to do so.

+France

+In a 2022 poll carried out by IFOP, 1,000 French people were asked whether or not they would drink a beer with candidates in the 2022 French presidential election.
+The highest polling candidate in this question was Jean Lassalle, with 39% responding that they would like to have a beer with him.
+The eventual winner of the election, Emmanuel Macron, had the second-highest rating in this question with 37%.